bdulac/polymeria/README.md

     </uml-packagedElement>
   </uml-model>
 </body>
-</html></pre>
+</html></code>

+To get the result, you should [have a look here](http://bdulac.github.io/polymeria/sample/general/) as rendering web components in the *README* file is quite challenging.

 The project is a work in progress but should evolve soon to provide a respectful support of classes diagrams.

 [A variation of this sample](http://bdulac.github.io/sample/polymeria) is available and shows the modifications between the initial Eclipse UML2 model and the web components.
 If you want to play with the components, the [installation with Bower is documented](http://bdulac.github.io/polymeria/installation/) in the GitHub pages.

 Because of custom elements compatibility constraints (dash needed), the model file cannot respect strictly the Eclipse UML element names.

 The project started following my [discovery of the Polymer project](http://bdulac.github.io/note/web-components-polymer).
 A [post on my blog](http://bdulac.github.io/note/web-components-adapation-xml-document) details my early problems.